agnesoft/adev/projects/abuild/high_level_design.md

 2. It is possible to enable/disable sections of the code using preprocessor.
 Compilation of every translation unit is entirely independent so even though the headers are "shared" they may be perceived differently in different translation units.
 Produced binary object files might therefore have a different notion of the symbols from the header file than others even though the code was "the same".

 3. Different compiler settings can be used to compile each and every translation unit.
 This means that the produced binary object files can be incompatible with each other on the binary level due to differing settings.
 These are called [ABI (Application Binary Interface)](https://en.wikipedia.org/wiki/Application_binary_interface) breaks and include for example calling conventions, name mangling, exception settings etc. The linker has only very limited ways of detecting these incompatibilities and thus might produce crashing binary that is very hard to debug.
-The only way to guarantee the binary compatibility is to use the very same compiler settings for all translation units that are to be linked together into a final binary.
+The only way to guarantee the binary compatibility is to use the very same compiler settings for all translation units that are to be linked together into a final binary including third party libraries (including STL).

 4. Dependencies are specified multiple times.
 Once in the code when we include a header or import a module.
 Then during compilation when we need to supply locations of the headers and module interfaces.
 And finally during linking we need to supply the libraries (or other object files) that contain the symbols used via these headers and modules.